 In the second quarter of 2013, we initiated a Phase 2 multicenter, randomized clinical trial evaluating PEGPH20 as a first-line therapy for patients with stage IV metastatic pancreatic cancer.
-Approximately 124 patients are expected to complete in the study and receive gemcitabine and nab-paclitaxel (ABRAXANE™) either with or without PEGPH20.
+Approximately 124 patients are expected to participate in the study and receive gemcitabine and nab-paclitaxel (ABRAXANE™) either with or without PEGPH20.
 The primary outcome will be to measure progression-free survival between patients administered with PEGPH20 and those who are not.
-We expect to complete enrollment in this study in the second half of 2014.
 In addition, in October 2013, SWOG, a cancer research cooperative group of more than 4,000 researchers in over 500 institutions around the world, initiated a 144 patient Phase 1b/2 randomized clinical trial of PEGPH20 in combination with modified FOLFIRINOX chemotherapy (mFOLFIRINOX) compared to mFOLFIRINOX treatment alone in patients with metastatic pancreatic adenocarcinoma.